Andrew V. McLaglen: Early life and career

-McLaglen was born in London, the son of British-American actor Victor McLaglen and his wife, Enid Lamont, who had moved to Hollywood in the early 1920s, shortly after his birth.
-From a film family that included eight uncles and an aunt, McLaglen grew up on movie sets with his parents as well as John Wayne and John Ford.
-He attended the Black-Foxe Military Institute, the Carl Curtis School, the Cate School in Santa Barbara and the University of Virginia.
+McLaglen was born in London, the son of English actor Victor McLaglen and his wife, Enid Lamont, who had moved to Hollywood in the early 1920s, shortly after his birth.
+From a film family that included eight uncles and an aunt, McLaglen grew up on movie sets with his parents, as well as John Wayne and John Ford.
+He attended the Black-Foxe Military Institute, the Carl Curtis School, the Cate School in Santa Barbara, and the University of Virginia.

-He was rated 4-F during his World War II enlistment exam.
-McLaglen explained "I was as good as in the Army, you know, except when it came to my height.
-I stood on a scale during the induction physical and the little guy who was taking my height had a stool he had to stand on ...I was six feet seven. ...The little guy didn't know what to do.
+He was rated 4-F during his World War II enlistment examination.
+McLaglen explained, "I was as good as in the Army, you know, except when it came to my height.
+I stood on a scale during the induction physical and the little guy who was taking my height had a stool he had to stand on ...I was six feet, seven. ...The little guy didn't know what to do.
 I'll always remember that he didn't say a word.
 He just got down and took a little yellow pad, and he wrote "4F" (unfit for military service because of a physical handicap) on it and gave it to me. ...instead of being in the Army, I spent four years chasing ring corrugations for the P38 all over the factory at Lockheed.

 Assistant director

 When the war ended, he wrote to Republic Pictures asking for a job and was made an assistant on Love, Honor and Goodbye (1945).
-He worked for two years as a general clerk at Republic on movies such as Dakota (1945) then became a second assistant director.
+He worked for two years as a general clerk at Republic on movies such as Dakota (1945), then became a second assistant director.

-He was an assistant on two Budd Boetticher films, Killer Shark (1950) and Bullfighter and the Lady (1951); on the latter he was promoted to first assistant director.
-He was 2nd AD on John Ford's The Quiet Man (1952) with his father, and 1st AD on Wild Stallion (1952), Here Come the Marines (1952), Big Jim McLain (1952) with John Wayne, Hellgate (1952), Kansas Pacific (1953), and Fort Vengeance (1953).
+He was an assistant on two Budd Boetticher films, Killer Shark (1950) and Bullfighter and the Lady (1951); on the latter, he was promoted to first assistant director.
+He was second assistant director on John Ford's The Quiet Man (1952) with his father, and first assistant director on Wild Stallion (1952), Here Come the Marines (1952), Big Jim McLain (1952) with John Wayne, Hellgate (1952), Kansas Pacific (1953), and Fort Vengeance (1953).

-He was assistant director on a series of films for John Wayne's company Batjac: Plunder of the Sun (1953), Island in the Sky (1954), The High and the Mighty (1954), Track of the Cat (1954) and Blood Alley (1954).
+He was assistant director on a series of films for John Wayne's company Batjac: Plunder of the Sun (1953), Island in the Sky (1954), The High and the Mighty (1954), Track of the Cat (1954), and Blood Alley (1954).

 Director

 Debut features

-After several more assistant director jobs, McLaglen directed his first film, Man in the Vault (1956), written by Burt Kennedy.
+After several more assistant-director jobs, McLaglen directed his first film, Man in the Vault (1956), written by Burt Kennedy.

-It was followed by Gun the Man Down (1956), a western B movie with James Arness, whom McLaglen got to know making Big Jim McLain; it also starred Angie Dickinson and Harry Carey Jr. He was going to direct Seven Men from Now (1956) but the job went to Boetticher; McLaglen was credited as a producer.
-McLaglen had impressed James Arness who arranged for the director to start helming episodes of Gunsmoke.
-McLaglen directed The Abductors (1957) starring his father Victor.
+It was followed by Gun the Man Down (1956), a Western B movie with James Arness, whom McLaglen got to know making Big Jim McLain; it also starred Angie Dickinson and Harry Carey Jr. He was going to direct Seven Men from Now (1956), but the job went to Boetticher; McLaglen was credited as a producer.
+McLaglen had impressed James Arness, who arranged for the director to start helming episodes of Gunsmoke.
+McLaglen directed The Abductors (1957) starring his father, Victor.